Piaseckiwd/pixart-code-challange/pixart-printing/README.md

   Add items to the cart:
     Adds new product into the users cart that has not been checked out.
-If there isn\'t a cart available it creates one.
+If there is not any cart available a new one is created.
     Permitted file types can be found in pixart-printing/src/modules/cart/constants.ts All the other parameters are for user to choose.